clara-parabricks-workflows/parabricks-omics-private-workflows/README.md

 By default, workflow runs will use the region that is configured for the `default` profile via the AWS CLI.
 You can override this by editing the `region` option in `_conf/default.ini`.

-To run a specific workflow run the following from root of this example set (e.g. at the same location this README file is):
+To run a specific workflow run the following from the `parabricks/` folder:

 ```bash
 make